 - the budget process – what it should be and what it is

 - the debt and deficit – how bad is it?

 - transparency in budgeting

 - what should students know about our debt?

 As with all FTE programs, participants will leave the program with classroom activities.

-In addition, the following measures will be adopted during all upcoming in-person Economic Issues programs:
+In addition, the following measures will be adopted during all upcoming in-person Economic Issues for Teachers programs:

 - all participants will be housed in single rooms, instead of double-occupancy rooms, unless otherwise requested;